To help keep us all safe, please check our conditions of entry related to COVID-19 before visiting.

 Gift of the artist 2008

-Commissioned with funds from the Farrell Family Foundation and the Basil Bressler Bequest 2002
+Commissioned with funds provided by the Farrell Family Foundation and the Basil Bressler Bequest 2002

 Gift of the artist 2017.
 Donated through the Australian Government's Cultural Gifts Program.